Andersama/obs-asio/README.md

 ## This plugin ##
 We developped a plugin for [OBS-Studio](https://obsproject.com/) which is a leading open-source streaming and compositing software.
 It allows capture of ASIO sound devices, which are often professional or semi-professional grade hardware for studio or home-studio use.
 The plugin is designed for Windows and has been tested on windows 10 x64.
-There are three versions but only one is released.
-They can be found on branches asiobass, asioportaudio, asiort of this repo.
+There are four versions but only two are released.
+They can be found on branches asiobass, asioportaudio, asioportaudio_v2, asiort of this repo.
 They use different audio API to host asio drivers (namely Bassasio, Portaudio and RtAudio).
 The Bassasio plugin has the most functionalities; it allows multi-device as well as multi-client operation.
-The Portaudio plugin has multi-client but not multi-device capability.
+The 2 Portaudio plugins have multi-client but not multi-device capability.
+The portaudio plugin v2 differs from portaudio plugin v1 in allowing sources with different devices although only one device is active.
+The rtaudio based plugin is the most basic one and is not released.
 Multi-device capability means several asio devices can be used at the same time with Obs-Studio.
 This is a rare feature because normally Asio sdk prevents this.
 Multi-client capability means obs can create several asio sources with different channel selections from the same device.